USS Baton Rouge: Collision with the Kostroma

 At 20:16 local time on 11 February 1992, while on patrol off Kildin Island near Severomorsk, Baton Rouge collided with the Russian Sierra-class attack submarine K-276 Kostroma.
 The United States Navy stated that the collision occurred more than 12 miles (22 km) from the shore, in international waters.
 Initially the U.S. Navy denied any damage suffered by Baton Rouge, but it was later disclosed that the boat suffered two cuts, as well as dents and scrapes.
 Kostroma was fully repaired by 29 June 1992 and continues in service to this day, while Baton Rouge was removed from service soon afterward.
-"Baton Rouge" was repaired to be 100% operational after the accident.
 The Navy was looking to make cuts in all classes of vessels at the time.
 Baton Rouge was just unlucky enough to be decommissioned for this reason.
 This is recorded in Russian navy lore as a victory and the Kostroma crew painted the number "1" bordered by a star on the sail, as did Soviet submarines during World War II to indicate the number of their victories.

 Decommissioning

 Less than two years later, on 1 November 1993, Baton Rouge was placed in commission in reserve.
 On 13 January 1995, she became the first Los Angeles-class submarine to be decommissioned and stricken from the Naval Vessel Register, after less than 18 years in commission.
 As part of post-Cold War restructuring, the U.S. Navy decided to decommission 14 of the first 31 ships in the Los Angeles-class instead of refueling them, most at between 17 and 19 years of service.
 Some of Baton Rouge's sister ships served for 35 years or more after refueling.
-Ex-Baton Rouge entered the Nuclear Powered Ship-Submarine Recycling Program and ceased to exist on 30 September 1997.
+Ex-Baton Rouge entered the Nuclear Powered Ship-Submarine Recycling Program, and dismantling of the boat was complete by 30 September 1997.